 What Is Diabetic Eye Care?

 Diabetes requires careful monitoring and treatment to manage your overall health.
 At Bentz Eye Center, our team specializes in diabetic eye care to protect your ocular health and eyesight.
 Without regular, comprehensive eye exams, you may experience severe eye conditions that can greatly impact your ability to see and perform daily activities, like driving.
-Unfortunately, diabetes can lead to an increased risk for developing glaucoma, macular edema, and diabetic retinopathy (damage to veins within your eye).
+Unfortunately, diabetes can lead to an increased risk of developing glaucoma, macular edema, and diabetic retinopathy (damage to veins within your eye).
 Patients who have type 1 or type 2 diabetes should work with a skilled eye doctor who can provide treatments before these conditions cause irreparable damage.
 Please schedule an appointment with our West Palm Beach, FL ophthalmologist team so we can properly diagnose, stop, and handle diabetic eye disease before you experience severe symptoms.
-Proudly helping our West Palm Beach, Palm Beach Gardens, and Wellington, FL communities, we encourage you to reach out to our diabetic eye care specialists at Bentz Eye Center and learn how we can help you.
+Proudly helping our West Palm Beach, Palm Beach Gardens, and Wellington, FL communities, we encourage you to reach out to our diabetic eye care specialists at Bentz Eye Center and learn how we can help you with treatment for blurry vision from diabetes.

 What Are Symptoms of Diabetic Eye Disease?